lemonbob/OpenClassrooms/Project3/README.md

 **v) Javasript coded tab controls, with self-sizing, and self-focus features (coded using ES5 closures)**

-**Assignment**
+## Project brief

-In this project, you'll be using your HTML and CSS knowledge to build your first static site from scratch!
+>>In this project, you'll be using your HTML and CSS knowledge to build your first static site from scratch!
 You'll be creating a website for a person in your community who wants to launch an endeavor but isn't a coder themselves.

 As a developer, you'll often have the chance to be involved in cool projects by building websites for interesting and unique clients!